 Students must have a cumulative GPA of 3.00 or above.
-Transfer credits do not affect overall GPA at the UO.
-(Please refer to the Elective Courses section for further details).
+Please note that some internships require a higher GPA.

-Grades below a C- do not count for graduate credit, but are used to calculate overall GPA.
-If a student's GPA drops below a 3.00 at any time during graduate study or if a student accumulates more than 5 credits of N or F grades (regardless of GPA), it is considered unsatisfactory and the student may be disqualified, terminating the student's degree program.
+Grades below a C- do not count for graduate credit but are used to calculate overall GPA.
+If a student's GPA drops below a 3.00 at any time during graduate study, or if a student accumulates more than 5 credits of N or F grades (regardless of GPA), it is considered unsatisfactory and the student may be disqualified, terminating the student's degree program.